Collaborative Improvement and Innovation Network to Reduce Infant Mortality (IM CoIIN)

 WHAT: A multiyear national movement engaging federal, state and local leaders, public and private agencies, professionals and communities to employ quality improvement, innovation and collaborative learning to reduce infant mortality and improve birth outcomes.
-The CoIIN has identified six strategy areas that it will focus on:
+The IM CoIIN has identified six strategy areas that it will focus on:

 - Improve safe sleep practices